deeedob/Lunchbox-Sampler/README.md

 ```

 ## Contribution Policy
-Please follow this commandments :
+Please follow these commandments :

 1. Make **small commits**.
 2. Explain the why, not the what, in your commit message